ValantisAndreas/OxML-Carcinoma-CLF/README.md

-# Carcinoma Classification - OxML 2023 Cases
+# Carcinoma Classification - OxML 2023 MLx Cases

 ## Competition info
 In this competition, the goal was to classify `HES stained histopathological slices` as containing or not containing carcinoma cells.
 If a carcinoma is present, it is also possible to tell whether it is malignant or not, which gives us three classes: